jvanheugten/jvanheugten.github.io/_posts/2020-04-09-jekyll-tips-and-tricks.md

 tags: [Jekyll]
 ---

+A collection of tips and tricks on customizing Jekyll.

 ## Write raw Liquid (Jekyll syntax) in posts
 To blog about Jekyll's Liquid syntax without it being parsed, use the `raw` and `endraw` tags.
 Reference: